lxtGH/OMG-Seg/INSTALL.md

 # Install

-The correct functioning of this repository depends on the right versioning of some of its libraries, specially OpenMMLab.
-Below you'll see a step-by-step on how to setup them.
+The correct functioning of this repository depends on the right versioning of some of its libraries, especially OpenMMLab.
+Below you'll see a step-by-step on how to set them up.

 ## Requirements